brielin/Popcorn/README.md

 Popcorn
 ======

-Popcorn is a program for estimaing the correlation of causal variant effect sizes across populations in GWAS.
+Popcorn is a program for estimaing the correlation of causal variant effect.
+This is the python3 version of Popcorn and still under development sizes across populations in GWAS.
 Estimation involves two steps:

 1. Compute mode: computing cross-population scores from a reference panel,